hankuoffroad/hackmamba-techwriting-submission/Hackmamba_submission.md

 ### Plan Persona-based Documentation

 While leading a documentation project for a new product launch, I noticed that internal teams (R&D, sales, and service) tended to assume that users shared their technical expertise.
-But, this mindset ended up creating documentation that was either way too technical or way too generic, and it just ended up confusing users instead of helping them out.
+The anomaly led to overly technical or too generic, ultimately confusing users rather than assisting them.
 To address this, I conducted an in-depth analysis of real-world user behavior, identified pain points, and reviewed support tickets to challenge these assumptions.

 Samsung's B2B solutions have diverse users, including installers, service partners, system administrators, and developers.
-Instead of a one-size-fits-all approach, I leveraged user research findings to spot recurring questions on support tickets and keep track of real-time insight into customer messages using Sentiment Analysis model.
+Instead of a one-size-fits-all approach, I leveraged user research findings to spot recurring questions on support tickets and keep track of real-time insight into customer messages using the Sentiment Analysis model.
 That's where persona-based documentation comes into play:

 - Installers and Service Partners: Troubleshooting guides and setup manuals to reduce installation errors and support requests.
 - System Administrators: The Admin page includes release notes, deployment guides, and security policies to help enterprise customers manage and secure Samsung devices